The home front: Virus stalks nurses after they leave work | WTOP

 She wears her glasses instead of contacts so she doesn’t have to touch her eyes.
 She swaps her sneakers out for glittery black clogs so she doesn’t have to handle shoelaces.
 She seals her N95 mask in a Tupperware-like container between patients so it’s stored away from germs in the air.

-The ICU nurse who has cared for dozens of fevered, sick patients could do nothing more than monitor her 20-year-old’ daughter’s fever over FaceTime.
-The necessary PPE — like face shields and gowns — is only for the hospital.
+The ICU nurse who has cared for dozens of fevered, sick patients could do nothing more than monitor her 20-year-old daughter’s fever over FaceTime.

-Watching her patients alone in the ICU, away from their families, can be emotionally draining.

-She tries to soothe her mind and body with “the longest baths” filled with eucalyptus Epsom salt and lavender, as well as journaling and meditation.
-But sometimes it’s hard to calm down.

-Her mother, who begged her for years to become a nurse, now pleads for her only child to quit her job.
-They haven’t touched in months, talking through that glass door as Vargas’ youngest children splash in Grandma Rose’s pool.

-Her husband sleeps in the living room if he was exposed at work or one of her patients is very ill.
-If either of them contract COVID-19, the plan is to quarantine in a tent in the backyard.

-Vargas worries about her son, Kai, and her 10-year-old daughter, Ava, watching them as they munch poolside on roasted chicken that Grandma Rose ordered from El Pollo Loco.
-She avoids kissing their faces and lingering too long at bedtime, but she knows it might not be enough.
+She avoids kissing her younger children’s faces and lingering too long at bedtime, but she knows it might not be enough.

 “I don’t know where there’s a safe place for them to go,” she lamented.